python/cpython/Doc/library/enum.rst

 An enumeration:

 * is a set of symbolic names (members) bound to unique values
-* can be iterated over to return its members in definition order
+* can be iterated over to return its canonical (i.e. non-alias) members in definition order
 * uses *call* syntax to return members by value
 * uses *index* syntax to return members by name